nozwock/ventoy-toybox/README.md

 ## Known Issues

-- Scaling issues on x11, UI being too big (atleast on KDE Plasma)
+- Scaling issues on x11 KDE Plasma; UI being too big

 ## FAQs
 1. Wait a minute...you just could've made a simple script for fetching updates, what's the point of all this?